What are computer science students saying about their teaching staff?

 Does staff enthusiasm improve learning?

 Enthusiasm from lecturers lifts participation and helps students see the relevance of their studies.
-When staff share current projects and explain why a method or pattern matters, it accelerates understanding and raises ambition.
+When staff share current projects and explain why a method or pattern matters, it accelerates understanding, raises ambition, and helps students persist through challenging material.
 Teams sustain this energy by coordinating guest inputs, showcasing student work, and making links to personal development and career pathways visible within modules.

 How should coursework and feedback be handled?

 Assessment and feedback represent the most actionable improvement area for Computer Science.
-Students ask for transparent marking criteria, annotated exemplars, and feed‑forward that shows exactly how to progress next time.
+Students ask for marking criteria they can trust, annotated exemplars, and feed‑forward that shows exactly how to progress next time.
 Consistent turnaround times, structured feedback aligned to published criteria, and a single source of truth for any changes to assessment briefs reduce noise and help students use feedback effectively.
+For programme teams, this is often a high‑leverage place to start.

 What do students want improved, and what already works?